Michael Fine, MD

 Dr. Fine’s career as both a family physician and manager in the field of healthcare has been devoted to healthcare reform and the care of underserved populations.
-Prior to serving as Director of Health, Dr. Fine was Medical Program Director at the Rhode Island Department of Corrections; founder and Managing Director of HealthAccessRI, the nation’s first statewide organization making prepaid, reduced fee-for-service primary care available to people without employer-provided health insurance; Physician Operating Officer of Hillside Avenue Family and Community Medicine, the largest family practice in Rhode Island; and Physician-in-Chief of the Rhode Island and Miriam Hospitals’ Departments of Family and Community Medicine.
-Dr. Fine also founded the non-profit Scituate Health Alliance, making rural Scituate, Rhode Island the first community in the United States to provide primary medical and dental care to all its residents.
-He has served on a number of boards and legislative committees throughout the state and is a past President of the Rhode Island Academy of Family Physicians and past Open Society Institute/George Soros Fellow in Medicine as a Profession.
+Before his confirmation as Director of Health, Dr. Fine served as the Medical Program Director at the Rhode Island Department of Corrections.
+He was a founder and Managing Director of HealthAccessRI, the nation’s first statewide organization making direct (prepaid, reduced fee-for-service) primary care available to people without employer-provided health insurance.